connxio/docs/temp-docs/adapters2/api.md

 ### Api Key

-To add a layer of extra security to the CX Api we added a basic user controlled security key which is configured on the *Api Key* page.
+To add a layer of extra security to the Connxio Api we added a basic user controlled security key which is configured on the *Api Key* page.
 This key is sent within the special header key `Connxio-Api-Key` and can be limited and deprecated as needed.
 See the [Api Key page](/connxio-portal/apikeys) for more information.

 Api key is used in tandem with other security and does not replace other security measures like OAuth and APIM sub key.